Detroit, MI Patent Lawyer

 The cost of filing for a patent relies on the type of patent you are obtaining and whether you qualify for any reduced fees as an individual or small business inventor.
 The USPTO fees for filing an application vary from $48 to $300.
 To conduct a patent search, the fees are between $60 and $770.
 The patent examination fee is between $140 and $880.
 Once you are granted a patent, there is an issue fee between $181 and $1,300.

-Can I File a Patent Myself?
+Can I File a Patent Myself in Detroit, MI?

 Filing a patent with the USPTO requires significant documentation of your invention, and more complex inventions often need more complex and technical documentation.
 An attorney has substantial resources, including those needed for documentation.
 An attorney can also provide you with patent opinions, as well as advice on the use of other types of IP protection.